Inchcape plc: 2000–present

-In June 2000 Peter Johnson became chief executive officer.
-The economic recovery in the Far East helped restore profits as did the sale of Inchcape's forty nine per cent stake in Toyota GB to Toyota in 2000.
-In 2006 André Lacroix took over as CEO and in 2007 Inchcape acquired European Motor Holdings, a leading European motor retailer.
-Then Stefan Bomhard took over as CEO in January 2015.
+In June 2000, Peter Johnson became chief executive officer.
+The economic recovery in the Far East helped restore profits, as did the sale of Inchcape's forty nine per cent stake in Toyota GB to Toyota in 2000.
+In 2006, André Lacroix took over as CEO, and in 2007, Inchcape acquired European Motor Holdings, a leading European motor retailer.
+Then Stefan Bomhard took over as CEO in January 2015, and Duncan Tait was appointed as CEO in May 2020.

-In December 2022, Inchcape announced its £1.3 billion GBP acquisition of Latin America’s largest independent automotive distributor, Derco, had been approved by Peruvian authorities.
+In December 2022, Inchcape announced that its £1.3 billion GBP acquisition of Latin America’s largest independent automotive distributor, Derco, had been approved by Chilean authorities.

+The company announced the disposal of its UK dealerships to Group 1 Automotive in April 2024.

 Operations

-As of 2021, Inchcape operates in these countries: